-Keys to Seahawks-Rams game: Pressuring Jared Goff, containing Todd Gurley and playing well on special teams
+What the Seahawks have to do to beat the Los Angeles Rams in their pivotal NFC West showdown

 “(He) is truly the centerpiece of this offense and really the football team, as you look at them,’’ Seattle coach Pete Carroll said.
 “He is just such a great player, so dynamic and so consistent and he can do everything.
 That is the focal point — can’t help it.
 It isn’t that he overshadows anybody else, he is just that good and I’ve really marveled at his consistency because he carries the ball all the time and catches the ball all the time and just keeps coming back and plays tough throughout.
 It’s a big chore, and we are going to have to tackle really well.
 We are going to have to make plays in coverage on him, and he is going to get the football a bunch.
 I know (Rams coach) Sean (McVay) has talked about that too.
 He wants to get him the football more, so I can see why.”

-Finding an edge on special teams
+Find an edge on special teams

 The Rams year after year field some of the best special teams in the NFL, and this year is no exception despite the change in head coaches (first-year coach McVay kept longtime special -teams coach John Fassel aboard after taking over).
 The Rams have blocked three punts this season — two more than anyone else in the NFL — and also rank among the leaders in basically every other special-teams category, be it punting, field-goal kicking, returning or coverage.